More Than a Century of Compassionate Care in Western North Carolina

-Compassionate Care at Five Mercy Urgent Care Centers in the Mountains
+Compassionate Care at Eight Mercy Urgent Care Centers in the Mountains

 During the era in which the Sisters of Mercy owned and operated St. Joseph’s Hospital, the organization opened, and expanded, a network of urgent care facilities that thrive as Mercy Urgent Care today.

 Sisters of Mercy Services acquired its first urgent-care facility in south Asheville in 1985, and opened a Weaverville location to serve northern Buncombe County in 1993.
 2009 marked the opening of the flagship, 15,000 square-foot urgent care facility and corporate office on Patton Avenue in west Asheville, followed by the opening of the Brevard location in the same year.

 In 2011, Sisters of Mercy Urgent Care Brevard acquired Frances Warde Family Health, a primary-care clinic (formerly located in nearby Rosman).
 In 2016, Mercy Urgent Care opened its fifth urgent care center on Tunnel Road/U.S. Highway 70, serving east Asheville, Swannanoa and Black Mountain.
 A sixth location opened in Burnsville in 2018, followed by a seventh location, Mercy Urgent Care Foothills, which opened in Columbus in 2019.
 The eighth, and most recent location, opened in Waynesville in early 2020.